3vot/clay/readme.md

 $ 3vot setup

-Use the following setting for a demo: key: 123456
+Use the following setting for your first demo key: 123456

 This will create the directory structure and download all required dependencies from NPM, all dependencies and code used in 3VOT is Open Source.